-Flash forward to this past school year – I decided from day one that I would do my best to completely implement ClassDojo into my classroom.
-I sent home parent/student sign up codes for online use on the first day of school.
+Flash forward to this past school year – I decided that I would do my best to completely implement ClassDojo into my classroom from day one.
+I sent home parent/student sign-up codes for online use on the first day of school.
 I was excited to commit to this because they had just introduced their built-in messenger, and parents were using that as their main source of communication with me – especially those with children who were known to need some work on their behavior in the classroom.

 Features Worth Telling Y’all About

-First of all, you can use ClassDojo on your phone, tablet, or computer through apps or the website.
-I can use ClassDojo on my iPad while teaching a lesson, on my phone while out at recess, or on a computer when my iPad dies or we’re using it for an audiobook.
-There’s no excuse to not be able to access it.
+First of all, you can use ClassDojo on your phone, tablet, or computer through apps or website.
+I can use ClassDojo on my iPad while teaching a lesson, on my phone while out at recess, or on a computer when my iPad dies, or we’re using it for an audiobook.
+There’s no excuse not to be able to access it.

 If you can get everyone on your grade level team to commit to ClassDojo, you can share classes, which is perfect for period/subject rotations.
-Last year in 4th grade we shared our classes with each other so that we could give/deduct points.
+Last year in 4th grade, we shared our classes to give/deduct points.
 It’s so nice because then you know exactly who was on-task (and who wasn’t) when your class is elsewhere.

 Everything is instant.
 Did someone misbehave in class?
 Parents know as soon as they check the app.
 Did someone earn 5 points for being nominated as student of the month?
 Boom – parents know.
 Speaking of 5 points – you can weigh certain behaviors as more points (up to 5).
 And of course, being student of the month is deserving of some hefty bonus points!